motibytes/motibytes.github.io/_posts/2019-08-24-law-of-videogaming-life.md

 > This game is rigged for your benefit.<br>
 > Certain values can have a profound impact on your experience.<br>
 > Increasing your positive thinking, love, kindness and other traits are overpowered abilities that make the game work in your favor.<br>
-> These shortcuts become available to you as a player as soon as you begin looking for them, and exponentially increase your Power.
+> These shortcuts become available to you as a player as soon as you begin looking for them and exponentially increase your Power.

 ### 16. Hacking